Fantasy football: Hill, Brown, Adams top Week 7 wide receiver rankings

 MIAMI, Oct.
 20 (UPI) -- Tyreek Hill, Marquise Brown, Davante Adams, Mike Evans and Cooper Kupp top my Week 7 fantasy football wide receiver rankings for 2021.

-Courtland Sutton, Calvin Ridley, Deebo Samuel, D.J.
-Moore and DeAndre Hopkins round out my Top 10 options for Week 7.
+Calvin Ridley, Deebo Samuel, D.J.
+Moore, DeAndre Hopkins and Ja'Marr Chase round out my Top 10 options for Week 7.
 A.J.
 Green and Jaylen Waddle are among my other favorite wide receivers to start this week.

 Target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.